 Our Board of Directors has the authority, without shareholder approval, to issue additional shares of preferred stock and to fix the rights, preferences, privileges and restrictions of these shares without any further vote or action by our shareholders.
-Michigan law contains a provision that makes it more difficult for a 10% shareholder, or its officers, to acquire a company.
 This authority, together with certain provisions of our charter documents, may have the effect of making it more difficult for a third party to acquire, or of discouraging a third party from attempting to acquire control of our Company.
 This effect could occur even if our shareholders consider the change in control to be in their best interest.